 Flight from Barcelona to Addis Ababa via Istambul.
 Arrival to Addis Ababa during the night.
 Transfer to our hotel in Addis.

-For those arriving into Ethiopia by its own, a private transport will wait for them at the airport to lead you to our accommodation.
+For those arriving into Ethiopia by its own, a private transport will wait for them at the airport to lead them to our accommodation in the city.

 Day 2.
 Addis Ababa – Debre Libanos.